‘Gran Turismo’ and ‘Barbie’ are neck-and-neck at the box office

 Sony Pictures reported that “Gran Turismo” opened with $17.3 million over the weekend, while Warner Bros. estimated that “Barbie,” in its sixth week of release, took in $17.1 million.
 Those totals could change when final ticket sales are counted Monday.

+Due to a few wrinkles, it’s all but certain that “Barbie” sold more tickets than any other movie Friday through Sunday, even if “Gran Turismo” is claiming the checker flag.

-The weekend was also an usual one in multiplexes.
+One reason: It was an usual weekend in multiplexes.
 U.S. movie theaters held the second annual National Cinema Day on Sunday, with $4 tickets to all films and showtimes at nearly all of the country’s theaters.

-Warner Bros. estimated that “Barbie” would gross $7.8 million on Sunday, which would mean almost 2 million people saw the film that day.
+“Barbie,” says Jeff Goldstein, distribution chief for Warner Bros.
+“Without any question.”

-It’s likely that “Barbie” is the weekend’s top draw, but “Gran Turismo” has a slight — and somewhat debatable — edge in gross earnings.
-In its weekend totals for “Gran Turismo,” Sony was also factoring in a hefty $5.3 million from preview screenings held before Thursday.
+Though “Barbie” is the weekend’s top draw, “Gran Turismo” has a slight — and somewhat debatable — edge in gross earnings.
+In its weekend totals for “Gran Turismo,” Sony is also factoring in a hefty $3.9 million from preview screenings held before Thursday, along with $1.4 million in Thursday previews.
+Such accounting, while common practice for Hollywood, has stretched the definition of an opening “weekend.”

+“We’ve made a big issue of it only because ‘Barbie’ has had incredible holds,” says Goldstein.
+“To take away the number one, which would make it five weekends at number one since it opened, kind of doesn’t feel right for the ‘Barbie’ filmmakers who really deserve the accolades.”

 Last week’s top film, the DC Comics release “Blue Beetle,” slid to third place in its second week, with $12.8 million.
 The Warner Bros. film has made $46.3 million in two weeks, making it another misfire for DC.